filecoin-project/specs/content/vm/_index.md

 ### Genesis Actors

-A set of actor is created at genesis.
+A set of actor is created at the Filecoin Genesis epoch.
 All actors are singleton except for `BurntFunds` that is an `Account` actor.

 | Actor name         |    Actor address |